-For lovers of Pachinko, The Covenant of Water, The God of Small Things, The Good Muslim, The Inheritance of Loss, and of course Cracking India.
+For lovers of Pachinko, The Covenant of Water, The God of Small Things, The Good Muslim, The Inheritance of Loss, White Teeth, A Fine Balance and Cracking India.

 You can also request your library to order it.